breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 #### 1.Create A New Javascript File

 We need to create a Javascript file to add all of the routes and functionality of the login.
-Without this we would only be able to see the html form but not use it.
+Without this, we would only be able to see the html form but not use it.

 !!! warning "File Location"

     This file must be inside your project folder.
-If it is not within the correct folders your routes may not work.
+If it is not inside the correct folders your routes may not work.

 ??? tip "Naming Your File"